mossad-zika/ya_workshop_chatgpt_tg_bot/README.md

 ### OpenAI (ChatGPT) API Key

-In order to use this bot, you need to have an OpenAI API key.
+To use this bot, you need to have an OpenAI API key.

-Pre-generated list of API keys was sent via Telegram Group with Yandex Workshop team.
+Pre-generated list of API keys was sent via Telegram Group with the Yandex Workshop team.

 [!Caution]
 > Each generated text message or image costs real money, so please be careful with your API key.
-> All costs are cover by me.
-My account has configured limits, but still please take the fact into consideration.
+> All costs are covered by me.
+My account has configured limits, but still please consider the fact.
 > Just text is very cheap, images however are not.
 For now, please don't try to generate more than 10 images per user per day.
 > Regarding the text, I doubt that without some automation scripts you can consume more than a few dollars a month.
 > And of course, please don't share your API key with anyone.